dmmello1989/spotcode/README.md

 ## SpotCode
 SpotCode is a Spotify clone made with Ruby (Back end) and ReactJS (Front end).
 It allows you to listen to music, browse through albums and artists.
-Made on Weekcode of OneBitCode.
+Made on Semana Super Full Stack by OneBitCode.

 ## Technology